saucelabs/sauce-docs/docs/dev/cli/saucectl/init.md

 <div className="cli-desc">
 <p><small>| REQUIRED |</small></p>

-The version of the Cypress that is compatible with the tests defined in this configuration.
+The version of Cypress that is compatible with the tests defined in this configuration.

 </div>